Why seek to obtain residency in Hungary?

 I interviewed Laszlo, an immigration expert, when I spent time in Budapest last month.
-You can watch this insightful video here.
+You can watch this insightful video on how to obtain residency by investment in Hungary here.
 It was filmed in front of a true architectural wonder – the Hungarian parliament.

 If you have any questions for Laszlo, feel free to get in touch with him by sending him an email at email@example.com.
 He can help you from A to Z.